-Our algorithm addresses shadows from non-refractive transmissive and partially covering surfaces, as well as surfaces that are simultaneously transmissive and partially covering.
-Emission, bloom, and lens flare do not involve an obscuring surface, so they are independent of our algorithm.
-Our algorithm depends on antialiasing to reduce the variance in stochastic samples, so it naturally supports antialiasing of both eye and shadow rays.
-We do not address motion and defocus blur, for which there do not yet exist high-quality algorithms for eye rays.
+There are many sources of "translucency" (see Appendix).
+Our algorithms address shadows from non-refractive transmissive and partially covering surfaces, as well as surfaces that are simultaneously transmissive and partially covering.
+Emission, bloom, and lens flare do not involve an obscuring surface, so they are independent of our algorithms.
+Our algorithms naturally support antialiasing of both eye and shadow rays.
+We do not address motion and defocus blur, which is an area of active research.